NexusSandbox/ikea-mart/README.md

 # ikea-mart
-Library for translating and storing data direct from a data source.
+Library for translating, storing, and displaying data direct from a data source.